DeepLcom/google-sheets-example/README.md

 You'll also need a Google account so that you can create a Google Sheet then set up and use the plugin.

-## Support Disclaimer

-The DeepL support team does *not* provide support for this plugin.
-Please keep this in mind when you're deciding whether or not to use the plugin.

-If you have a question, issue, or feedback related to the plugin, we welcome you to [create an issue][issues] in GitHub.
-We'll respond to GitHub issues on a "best effort" basis.

 ## Cost Control and API Consumption Disclaimer